-US GAAP requires that the required supplementary information, as listed in the table of contents, be presented to supplement the System's financial statements.
+US GAAP requires that the management's discussion and analysis and the required supplementary information, as listed in the table of contents, be presented to supplement the System's financial statements.
 Such information, although not a part of the System's financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the System's financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with US GAAS, which consisted of inquires of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the System's financial statements, and other knowledge we obtained during our audit of the System's financial statements.
-We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide assurance.
+We do not express an opinion or provide any assurance on the information or provide assurance.